Invoice Factoring

 Accounting for Factoring Receivables: How to Record Factoring Transactions

 Small business owners have more forms of financing available to them than ever before, including invoice factoring, also sometimes known as factoring receivables.
 Whether you’re new to accounts receivable financing or not, knowing how you should be accounting for factoring receivables in your accounting software is often a pain point for small business owners.
 This post will give you a complete overview of accounting for factoring receivables, no matter your accounting software.
 While there are some specifics unique to each program, the general flow is more or less the same.
-Before we get into the nitty gritty, though, let’s go over a quick explanation of the various aspects of factoring receivables, and what to consider when comparing factoring companies.
+Before we get into the nitty gritty, though, let’s go over a quick explanation of the various aspects of factoring receivables.

 How Factoring Receivables Works

-- Complete final steps.
-Once the invoice is deemed eligible, complete any final steps for approval, after which funds are deposited to your account.
+• Complete final steps.
+Once the invoice and your customer are deemed eligible and payment has been redirected, complete any final steps required for approval, after which funds are deposited to your account.

-If you’re interested in learning more about accounting for factoring receivables, our Complete Guide to Invoice Factoring is chock full of information, and answers 45+ questions you might have about the invoice factoring process.
+If you’re interested in learning more about accounting for factoring of receivables, our Complete Guide to Invoice Factoring answers 45+ questions you might have about the invoice factoring process.

 Advantages of Factoring Receivables

-- Accounts receivable factoring also helps reduce admin load.
+• Reduced admin load.
 Instead of spending your time tracking and chasing down payments, the factoring company takes care of that hassle for you.
-This gives you back time to do what you do best – growing and running your business.
+Accounts receivable factoring gives you back time to do what you do best – growing and running your business.

-- Accounts receivable factoring provides another source of working capital for your business.
-You may have a credit card or line of credit, but factoring services complement them by providing additional funds on top of those existing financing options.
+• Another source of working capital for your business.
+You may have a credit card or line of credit, but accounts receivable factoring services complement them by providing additional funds on top of those existing financing options.

 Disadvantages of Factoring Receivables